 The grindcore movement that first emerged in the mid-1980s is, in the wider world, best left unheralded.
 To do otherwise, even casually, would risk having to hear it.
 Napalm Death’s appearance on a publicly funded children’s program was as unwelcome an intrusion into polite space as any band of that kind would ever commit.
 But few introductions to so unusual a sound have not been more perfect to virgin ears.
 Though most historians credit Flint, Michigan’s Repulsion as its originators, the Birmingham, UK band crafted grindcore to such refinement that it has been surpassed only seldom.
 It is incomprehensible to many and a revelation to a fervent few.

 And you don’t, obviously.
 But every so often there might come someone having a vision to impart but no sheen or accreditation undergirding it.
 A vision that is bleak, with a style that is repulsive.
 It runs exactly contrary to the tenor of the moment at which it is heard.
 The true prophet shows an indifference to tact and boasts a deprivation of moral authority.
 He or she is counter-authority.
 For this there might not be harsh persecution, but there may be loud offense-taking, mockery, derision, feigned ignorance, very occasionally “constructive” criticism.
-Of course that makes it all the easier for any loafer with pangs of #decline to assume the mantel with pinch hits of profundity, but to say that they have not been out there would confirm that more genuine articles do exist.
+Of course that makes it all the easier for any loafer with pangs of #decline to assume the mantel with pinch hits of profundity, but for every cluster of frauds there may be one genuine article off in their shadow.
 “I will bring on them a disaster they cannot escape.
 Although they cry out to me, I will not listen to them.”
 That is God warning the Israelites and Judeans through Jeremiah.
 Now imagine that set to a blast beat.

 At best Napalm Death were a curiosity, an uncommon metal band that didn’t seem to think in centuries.
 In fact no one could quite pinpoint exactly in what time they were thinking.
 From Enslavement to Obliteration came into the market at the opposite end of punk’s and Thatcher’s codependent ascension.
 The pessimistic upheaval of the former and optimistic upheaval of the latter had given way to a stasis that cancelled one another out.
 Amidst the complacency, Napalm Death’s anger was untimely but not backward looking.
 Forsaking the easily responded-to sloganeering of their predecessors, Napalm Death buried their message under then-vocalist Lee Dorrian’s dual action indecipherability, switching between either guttural or throat-searing growls.
 Read on their own their lyrics are telegrammatic.
 “A chronic complaint of dimness/Prevails your profound ideology/A romantic vision of a ‘master race’/Attained through coercive forms of authority,” goes “Unchallenged Hate.”
 “What’s perspicuous on the surface/Is artificial inside/When views are merely symbolic/Of an image you hide behind,” Dorrian screams on “Lucid Fairytale.”